AngieMGonzalez/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 This app focuses an all the vocubalary words under each language/technology of coding.
 Each language/technology has a plethora of vocabulary words sorted within it.
 [View App](vocab-you-lary-gonzalez.netlify.app)

-#You can clone it and start editing here
 ## ERD
 - [ERD with dbdiagram](https://dbdiagram.io/d/63857f39c9abfc611175c8fc)
 - [mockaroo faux data](https://www.mockaroo.com/d6d30cd0)